 This is the first in a series of Q&A's with our event team to give you a better understanding of what we do at Shoreditch London and share an insight into our teams passion for events.

 Dan McGeady has worked as an event production manager for 6 years.
 Before joining our events team in August 2015, Dan worked for Vice, Glastonbury Festival, Strong & Co and Shoreditch Works.
-Dan also curates his own music and art events including the recent photography exhibition Foreign Lands at Kachette and his upcoming music and visual arts festival Kallida Festival which takes place at Baskerville Hall in Hereford, Wales on the 28th and 29th July.
+Dan also curates his own music and art events including the recent photography exhibition Foreign Lands at Kachette and his annual music and visual arts festival Kallida Festival at Baskerville Hall in Hereford, Wales.

 What are some of the biggest daily challenges you face in your job?